-The recirculating nature of the technology and the holding tank have resulted in a relatively small footprint for the Rhizopod™ system.
-The Rhizopod™ technology has been installed and operating since 1998.
-Arris Water can design, construct, maintain and operate Rhizopod™ systems.
-The Rhizopod™ system has been very popular at caravan parks and for small clusters of houses.
+The recirculating nature of the technology and the holding tank have resulted in a relatively small footprint for the Rhizopod® system.
+The Rhizopod® technology has been installed and operating since 1998.
+Arris Water can design, construct, maintain and operate Rhizopod® systems.
+The Rhizopod® system has been very popular at caravan parks and for small clusters of houses.
 Water planners have used Rhizopod® systems to delay expensive capital works programs.

 Many soil types are unsuitable for the long term application of effluent.
 Some sites are so close to environmentally sensitive areas that the required set back distances make the development of the land unviable.
-The Rhizopod™ system imports soil suitable for the long term application of effluent, and treats and reuses it within a contained environment, minimising the applicable set back distances.
+Rhizopod® system imports soil suitable for the long term application of effluent, and treats and reuses it within a contained environment, minimising the applicable set back distances.

 Plants grown in the channel allow all the effluent to be reused; with a holding tank providing wet weather storage.
-This allows the Rhizopod™ system to be successfully installed on sites with very poor soils and relatively close to environmentally sensitive areas.
+This allows the Rhizopod® system to be successfully installed on sites with very poor soils and relatively close to environmentally sensitive areas.

-Contact Arris Water to find out more about
+Contact Arris to find out more about

 our specialised water technology solutions.